At Greenwich & Bexley Community Hospice we are committed to protecting your personal information and privacy. This is our pledge to you:

 What data do we collect?

 We may collect your data when you enquire about our activities, register for or attend an event or training course, make a donation, play our lottery, buy from or donate to our shops.

-The information we collect from you is likely to include:
+The information we collect from you and hold securely is likely to include:

 How we use your information